• Home

 • While the veggies are roasting clean the leek.
 Slice the bottom off the root and remove the dark green end off the leek and discard.
 Slice the leek in half and run it under cold water.
 Oftentimes leeks have bits of grime between the layers, so be sure to clean them carefully.

-• Heat a large stock pan over medium heat.
+• Heat a large stock pot over medium heat.
 Add 1 tablespoon of olive oil & 1 tablespoon butter.
 Add the chopped leeks and mushrooms.
 Add 1 teaspoon Italian Seasoning and ¼ teaspoon red pepper flakes.
 Saute for about 10 minutes.
 Add the garlic and saute another minute or so.
-Add in the parmesan rind

 Nutrition